 Rating: 5/5 (Excellent)

-Cons: A little expensive
+- a little expensive

-Best suited for: This is a must-try for any golfer looking for a quality fairway wood.
-The 915Fd is wonderful for low handicaps and professionals wanting premium feel, distance and workability in a smaller head.
 It’s not quite as forgiving as the 915F, but there’s still more than enough forgiveness to keep higher handicaps who are up for the challenge of playing a players wood satisfied.

 What are the reviews like?